 Well, according to research, that one thing could be exercise!

 In a recent study, participants were given a set of exercises they needed to do consistently over a period of 2 months.
 After the 2 month period, the researchers evaluated participants’ confidence in doing the exercise and their self-belief in maintaining the exercise routine.
 They also looked at their “delay discounting”, a measure used to assess someone’s ability to withhold pleasures for a greater reward in the future.
-This “delay discounting” is often a key tool to measure someone’ self-control.
+This “delay discounting” is often a key tool to measure someone’s self-control.

 After looking over their findings, it was found that the participants not only had improved willpower towards their fitness habits, but they also improved willpower in other life areas.
-Regardless of what the task was, participant’s self-control greatly improved with added exercise.
+Regardless of what the task was, the participant’s self-control greatly improved with added exercise.
 This shows that exercise not only develops your physical muscles but also your willpower muscles.

 Now it is unclear as to why exercise has such an effect on your motivation towards other goals.
 It could be related to the positive psychological state that exercise gives you.
 Or it may be just a domino effect, with increased willpower in one area trickling into another area.